BayAreaMetro/travel-model-one/model-files/scripts/metrics/Readme.md

 For road, the adjustment is the change in transit trips times the average out-of-vehicle time per transit trip in the scenario.

+The idea here is that the change in trips of the opposite mode is a better proxy for the number of mode-switchers than change in trips for the mode itself, as the project mode's trips also includes induced travel.

 #### Walk/Bike (Hours)

 Walk and bike times are based on walk and bike distances transformed to times